hyperledger-archives/sawtooth-core/docs/source/architecture/journal.rst

 Batch-to-Block.
 These may be rebuilt if missing or corrupt.
 This rebuild should be done during startup, and not during the course of normal operation.
 These mappings should be stored in a format that is cached to disk, so they are not required to be held in memory at all times.
-As the block chain grows, these will become quite large.
+As the blockchain grows, these will become quite large.

 The BlockStore provides an atomic method for updating the current head of the